Differential Connected Inference (DCI) via a sub-network with

 #> is.simple is.dag is.directed is.weighted

-#> TRUE FALSE TRUE FALSE
+#> TRUE FALSE TRUE TRUE

 #>